 With a few examples I hope to begin to convince you that European based empires and Capitalism went hand in hand.
 Columbus began Spanish based colonisation in 1492 by making landfall in the Bahamas.
 The area was named the West Indies and inhabited by “Indians” as the Europeans believed they had landed on the coast of India.
 Da Gama began Portuguese based colonisation in 1498 after rounding Africa and landing in Calicut, India.
 Both had been given instructions to find the origin of the lucrative spice trade, take it over and to also find sources of gold and silver.
 The British feudalist based hierarchy having begun empire building by invading Ireland in the 1500s craved its expansion.
-They arrived relatively late to global empire but they were the instigators of the first joint-stock companies to exploit foreign lands, the foundation of Capitalism.
+They arrived relatively late to global empire but they were the instigators of the first joint-stock companies to exploit foreign lands, the foundation of Capitalism (privatisation of production for profit).
 The private powers with in France and the Netherlands also used companies within their empires but I shall concentrate on Britain as it became the largest empire.

 One of the earliest examples “The East India Company received a Royal Charter from Queen Elizabeth I on 31 December 1600.
 In the late 18th century, the EIC, contravening Chinese laws, began smuggling Indian opium to China through various means, and became the leading suppliers by 1773”.
 This heinous crime was to compensate for the outflow of silver from Europe due to the high demand for Chinese goods.
 When Chinese authorities attempted to stop this the British government went on the attack with “gunboat diplomacy”, resulting in the Opium wars of the 1800’s which China lost.
 China was forced to pay 21 million silver taels as an indemnity, which was used to pay compensation for the European and US traders’ opium destroyed and ever since has been in debt to Western based financiers.
 Not to mention the fact, that it was through this company which was allowed to have its own private army and to tax, Britain went on to rule India and cause its partition.